"Person connecting with others - Reconnecting with Yourself and Others"

 Digital Support

-Especially useful for those with mobility constraints, online communities can offer immense support.
+Online communities can offer immense support, especially useful for those with mobility constraints.
 A University of Michigan study shows that internet use can decrease loneliness in older adults by 33%.

 Personal Story